14.3. About Text Data#

 Numeric Count Vectors#

 A third vectorization approach is to make a numeric vector of counts.
-This approach counts the occurence of the words in the document and lines up the counts of words in a row for each document.
+This approach counts the occurrence of the words in the document and lines up the counts of words in a row for each document.
 Numeric count vectors are similar to document-term matrices, although they differ in that they measure words rather than tokens (which can be words, but can also be larger units such as phrases or smaller units such as affixes).
 As a result, we will focus on document-term matrices, which are covered in the next part of this section.

 Document-Term Matrices#

 One final vectorization approach we will introduce here is to form a document-term matrix.
-To form this matrix, we define the matrix’s columns to be tokens (such as words or phrases), the matrix’s rows to be the documents in the collection, and the value of each entry to be the frequency of each token occuring in the document.
+To form this matrix, we define the matrix’s columns to be tokens (such as words or phrases), the matrix’s rows to be the documents in the collection, and the value of each entry to be the frequency of each token occurring in the document.
 Additionally, the values in each entry are weighted frequencies.
 One weighting method we use is TF-IDF, or term frequency (TF) times inverse document frequency (IDF).
 TF refers to the frequency of the word in the document, while IDF refers to the inverse of the number of documents containing the word divided by number of documents.
 TF-IDF is discussed later in this section.

 Below, we compute a simple document-term matrix for a portion of the documents and tokens in the UN SDG dataset.
 The features are all unigrams (one-word tokens).
 While the unigram does provide context for each word, NLP tasks built on such simple model would be disadvantaged.